tsjondin/api-gateway/README.md

         DirectoryIndex /index.php index.php
 </Location>
 ```
-While the other endpoints get perfect paths to route for their endpoint. e.g. a request to *localhost:8080/api/node/foo/bar* gives the node endpoint the path */foo/bar*.
-This FCGI approach does not, instead the entirety of the path */api/php/foo/bar* is passed to the PHP process.
-I do believe that can be remedied but in any case it can be managed within the PHP application logic.
+While the other endpoints get perfect paths to route for their endpoint. e.g. a
+request to *localhost:8080/api/node/foo/bar* gives the node endpoint the path
+*/foo/bar*.
+This FCGI approach does not, instead the entirety of the path
+*/api/php/foo/bar* is passed to the PHP process.
+I do believe that can be
+remedied but in any case it can be managed within the PHP application logic.

+The directory structure is now:
+* pgi
+  * docker-compose
+  * README.md
+  * pgi
+    * conf.d
+      * api.conf
+    * cccp.yml
+    * Dockerfile
+    * LICENSE
+    * README.md
+    * run-httpd.sh
+  * repos
+    * node
+      * httpd
+	* node.conf
+      * Dockerfile
+      * package.json
+      * server.js
+    * python
+      * httpd
+	* python.conf
+      * Dockerfile
+      * requirements.txt
+      * main.py
+    * php
+      * httpd
+	* php.conf
+      * fpm
+	* api.conf
+      * Dockerfile
+      * index.php
+      * run-service.sh

+### Reducing dead weight

+At this point everything was running as I wanted, except that the node and
+python services can be accessed directly on their respective ports over HTTP
+but PHP is running via the FCGI protocol.

+But going back to the first container that was setup, it was a bit to heavy,
+basing on CentOS seemed unnecessary.
+So instead I sought out the pure apache
+container and simply injected the required httpd conf into that one instead,
+reducing some overhead.